Waifu/RealmRPC/README.md

 # RealmRPC

-A simple Discord Rich Presence application for Realm of the Mad God that automatically updates information, such as the current dungeon and character stats, to be displayed on your discord profile.
+A simple Discord Rich Presence application for Realm of the Mad God that automatically updates information, such as the current IGN, dungeon, and character stats, to be displayed on your discord profile.

 ## Installation